rixx/books.rixx.de/data/reviews/patricia-a-mckillip/harpist-in-the-wind/index.md

 Concluding this series, the established power couple tackles the remaining big riddles in the world, and finally figure out what's going on.
-Some parts of it were obvious, at least the direction – but the conclusion surprised me and was pretty impressive.
+Some parts of it were obvious, at least the direction – but the conclusion surprised me and was impressive.
 I can't say more because it'd be impossible to do without heavy spoilers.

 What I will say is that this book, much more so than the two previous ones, rewards careful reading.
 So much takes place in an aside or as a hint that is resolved in an allusion later on, and it's a great experience when you figure things